How to Begin

 There are a variety of options when it comes to framing a picture and here are some of the main types of framing.

 Box Frame with Float Mount

-This is where the artwork is layed on top of a mountboard so all the edges are visible.
+This is where the artwork is layered on top of a mountboard so all the edges are visible.
 To keep the glass away from the surface of the artwork we use fillets (spacers).
-This method works well for etchings, and screenprints but is not suitable for all types of paper.
+This method works well for etchings, and screen prints but is not suitable for all types of paper.